Lorcana-tools/LorcanaPygres/README.md

 # A PostgreSQL Database and Python Scripts for Lorcana

-This database and subsequent python scripts leverages the Lorcana-API https://github.com/Dogloverblue/Lorcana-API.

 I am not affiliated with the lorcana api.
 And all copyrights beyond to their respective owners. i.e. Disney, Ravensburger, etc.  I am an enthusiast, just expanding the playability of the game.

 # Update - 10/19/2024